szolton/Design-Portfolio/README.md

 - WHEN I am presented with the Portfolio section, I see titled images of the developer's applications with links to both deployed applications and corresponding GitHub repository
 - WHEN I am presented with the Resume section, THEN I see a link to a downloadable resume and a list of the developer's proficiencies

-The hardest part was just working with the JavaScript and the weather API's to adjust them to how I wanted the information to look on the page, and fine-tuning the CSS.

-Please follow this link to the successful, full deployed site on GitHub: https://szolton.github.io/06-challenge-week6-Interactive-Weather-Page/
+Please follow this link to my GitHub to see the code: https://github.com/szolton/Design-Portfolio

+OR

+Find the fully deployed site here: https://zoltondesign.netlify.app.

+Thank you!